Sandra Joseph Coaching And Training

 Her researching gave her a deeper understanding of the mistakes she's made in the past and a clearer path as to what she wants for herself.

 Sandra's niche is for both men and women and specialises in Relationship, Confidence Building and Self Development Coaching, she is an advocate of sharing knowledge so has also delivered workshops in Business Development.
+She believes that most people are the one's that get in their own way therefore her 'Belief Management Coaching' is always delivered in all aspects of her coaching programmes business or personal.

 Sandra believes that she has indirectly been effectively Coaching, Mentoring and Counselling students since she started teaching back in 1995 as the job involves some aspects such as action planning and goal setting and even consoling students facing numerous personal problems, she’s particularly proud of her students who had no confidence or belief in themselves at the beginning of courses then finish the year passing with good grades, it reminds her of her own fears and self-doubt of becoming a teacher with her hearing impairment and what she’s achieved.